-When it comes to recovering failed RAID arrays, experience and reliability are two main factors that can stand between success, and losing your data forever.
+When it comes to RAID 5 recovery, experience and reliability are two main factors that can stand between success, and losing your data forever.

-The engineers at SERT are leaders in recovering RAID 5 arrays regardless of the reason for failure, even including crashed drives with 2 or more drives down.
+The engineers at SERT are leaders in RAID 5 data recovery for discovering the reason for array failure (including crashed drives with 2 or more drives down), and effectively recovering the files.

-SERT is known for lightning fast turn arounds, world class customer service, and incredible success rates with RAID 5 cases.
+If you need lightning fast turn arounds, world class customer service, and incredible success rates with your RAID 5 recovery case, call us now for a free phone consultation.

-Why trust SERT?
-You are guaranteed to minimize your down time, save money, and get your files back, or you don’t pay the recovery fee.
+You are guaranteed to minimize your down time, save money, and get your files back, when SERT is helping you recover data from a RAID 5 problem.

 You want to deal with a company that has a proven track record when it comes to RAID 5 data recovery.

-Not just from one type of array storage device, but from all types including: NAS devices, Drobo, business class servers like HP and DELL, and many other RAID 5 systems.
+Not just from one type of array storage device, but from all types including: NAS devices, Drobos, business class servers like HP and DELL, and many other RAID 5 systems.

 SERT engineers recommend immediately powering down your system before taking any further actions to recover your data.